dbt-labs/docs.getdbt.com/website/blog/2023-01-17-grouping-data-tests.md

 - sequential_values()
 - non_null_proportion()

-Each check now has an argument `group_by_columns` which accepts one or more column names.
+Each check now has a `group_by_columns` argument which accepts one or more column names.
 For example, to check for a valid daily record for each turnstile in each station, we could add to our `schema.yml` file:

 ```yaml
 models: